chappers/marl-offline-coordination/README.md

 # marl-offline-coordination

+> Theme: how can we generalise (easily?) when scaling up multi-agents and have it perform in a stable fashion?
+The proposal is: train on lower number of agents, then scale up the number of agents - however many approaches will fail for a variety of reasons in this setting (hypothesis); what modifications do we think we can consider in order to enable this within this particular problem space?
+The proposed approach is to create multi-agents which can adapt to differing number of agents, and can scale up (in a graph structure) so that we can better combine this knowledge.

 This is going to use the butterfly environments and offline RL setup in order to tease out efficient MARL algorithms.
 The idea is how can we fine-tune policies from one set of multi-agent environments to another, when considering cooperative nature of the environments.
 Is there a way for this transfer of knowledge to happen?
 What if it is completely degenerative?
 How can our policies control for the fact that the information is plain "bad"?